Looks for schedules that match your input. You can search according to the schedule name, process and environment name.

 When hovering over one of these icons, a check box that enables you to select a schedule is displayed.

-The custom name that was given to the schedule when it was created.
+The name of the schedule as it was filled in when it was created.

 The name of the process that has been scheduled to be executed.